 This visual shows pictures of and describes exercises you can do at home without exercise equipment.

-The website linked below contains downloadable cards and videos that feature Special Olympics athletes and provide visual demonstrations of endurance, strength, and flexibility exercises.
-There are ex
+The website linked here contains downloadable cards and videos that feature Special Olympics athletes and provide visual demonstrations of endurance, strength, and flexibility exercises.
+The

 Please note: The information on this site is for educational purposes only and is not intended to serve as a substitute for a medical, psychiatric, mental health, or behavioral evaluation, diagnosis, or treatment plan by a qualified professional.
 We recommend you review the educational material with your health providers regarding the specifics of your health care needs.